zavolanlab/mirflowz/docs/api/ascii_pileups_aesthetics_modification.R.md

   (default: 1).
 - <b>`--max-sequences INT`</b>: Maximum number of top sequences to be displayed.
-It is assumed that the input ASCII-style alignment pileups are alredy sorted in the desired order (default: 30).
+It is assumed that the input ASCII-style alignment pileups are already sorted in the desired order (default: 30).
 - <b>`--overhang INT`</b>: If `--split-arms` is set, number of extra positions to retain on each side of the mature arm span.
 Reads extending beyond this interval are removed.
 If omitted, only reads fully contained within the